Work

 What does multi-level theming mean here?

-Tokens are layered so one system can flex across three dimensions at once: platform brand, audience age group (from young pupils to teachers), and light or dark.
+Tokens are layered so one system can flex across several dimensions at once: theme, audience (primary learner, secondary learner, teacher), mode, and breakpoint, all over one shared core.
 The look and feel changes almost like a brand switch, without forking the system into a separate theme per combination.

 What was delivered?